johnrsibert/JonzPandemic/index.md

 The distribution is skewed, and the the upper tail is pretty big [(below)](https://johnrsibert.github.io/JonzPandemic/#case-fatality-ratio).
 The data also seem to show that the spread of the virus can be slowed by implementation of policies that aim to change individual behavior.
 Finally, the data seem to show that front-line health workers have learned how to improve treatment of the disease to reduce mortality.
-So while the situation seems scary, especially so as we move into winter, there is reason to be optimistic.
+So while the situation seems scary, especially so as we move into our second year of the pandemic, there are reasons to be optimistic.
-And vaccines on on the way!
+Several vaccines available, and really effective.
+All vaccines are nearly 100% effective in preventing death and serious illness and over 90% effective in preventing infection. **Get jabbed!**

 So please have a look at this stuff and act like a Fourteenth Century Venetian, keep away from sick people, wear your mask, get vaccinated, and I'll see you all in person when we emerge into the light at the end of this tunnel.